-Beginning in 1998, only the supplied day of procedure could be used to assign PRDAY because the date of procedure was not provided.
+In 1998 and 1999, only the supplied day of procedure could be used to assign PRDAY because the date of procedure was not provided.
 A source value of 0 days was set to missing (PRDAYn = .) if there was no corresponding procedure (PRn = " ").